rwb/c200/README.md

 #### Topic 32: Ordering and Arrangement

 * 32.1: Suppose we study a group of people on community supervision who regularly get drug tested.
 Historically, the probability of a positive drug test result is 1/2.
-Suppose we study the test results of the next 3 people.
+Now, let's consider the next 3 people.
 What is the probability of getting 3 positive results?

 Step 1: what is the number of ways (arrangements) we could get 3 positive results in 3 tests?